joshbegley/nyt-latest/README.md

 `It could be his Nixon-goes-to-China.`\
 https://www.nytimes.com/2026/08/10/opinion/trump-dewine-immigration-reform.html

-**Live Updates: Powerful Earthquake Strikes Colombia**\
+**Live Updates: Powerful 7.4 Earthquake Strikes Colombia**\
-`The magnitude 7.4 quake hit the western part of the country, between the cities of Bogotá, Cali and Medellin, just weeks after quakes of similar intensity devastated parts of neighboring Venezuela.`\
+`The quake shook several major cities, including Bogotá, Cali and Medellín.
+At least 18 people were reported dead in the city of Pereira, about 35 miles from the epicenter.`\
 https://www.nytimes.com/live/2026/08/10/world/colombia-earthquake-bogota-cali

 **Gyeran Bap (Egg Rice)**\